-Gwendolyn Audrey Foster is a prolific author, a cultural theorist, Willa Cather Professor of Film Studies and English, and a film and video artist.
+Gwendolyn Audrey Foster is a prolific author, a cultural theorist, the Willa Cather Emerita Professor of Film Studies, and a prolific film and video artist.
 Her early documentary and narrative films are archived at many universities and libraries, and are routinely screened in college classes internationally.
 Foster's more recent experimental works are designed as video installations and films for gallery and museum projection.

-Foster's films and videos have been screened at Outfest LA, Bi Arts Festival Toronto, Anthology Film Archives, NY, Nederlands Filmmuseum, Rice Museum, Collective for Living Cinema, Swedish Cinemateket, National Museum of Women in the Arts, DC, Bibliotheque Cantonale, Switzerland, International Film Festival of Kerala, India, Films de Femmes, Créteil, Women’s Film Festival of Madrid, Kyobo Center, Korea, Santa Barbara Museum of Art, Metropolitan Museum of Art, Université Laval, Quebec, Forum Yokohama, Amos Eno Gallery, NY, SLA 307 Art Space, NY, Maryland Institute College of Art, Studio 44 Stockholm, Museum of the Future, Berlin, X-12 Festival, UK, BWA Contemporary Art Museum, Poland, Lys d’Or Rome, MoHA TX, Filmhuis Cavia, Amsterdam, nGKB gallery, Berlin, Chimeres Space, Greece, and many other venues and festivals around the world.
+Foster's films and videos have been screened at Outfest LA, The Bi Arts Festival, Anthology Film Archives, NY, Nederlands Filmmuseum, Rice Museum, Collective for Living Cinema, Swedish Cinemateket, National Museum of Women in the Arts, DC, Bibliotheque Cantonale, Switzerland, International Film Festival of Kerala, India, Films de Femmes, Créteil, Women’s Film Festival of Madrid, Kyobo Center, Korea, Santa Barbara Museum of Art, Metropolitan Museum of Art, Université Laval, Quebec, Forum Yokohama, Amos Eno Gallery, NY, SLA 307 Art Space, NY, Maryland Institute College of Art, Studio 44 Stockholm, Museum of the Future, Berlin, X-12 Festival, UK, BWA Contemporary Art Museum, Poland, Lys d’Or Rome, MoHA TX, Filmhuis Cavia, Amsterdam, nGKB gallery, Berlin, Chimeres Space, Greece, and many other venues and festivals around the world.

 Foster’s acclaimed documentary film “The Women Who Made the Movies” has been screened through the world, and was shown at Anthology Film Archives in New York City as part of a celebration of early female directors in September 2016, organized by Women Make Movies.